 - Encouraging healthy skin: May prevent and treat skin conditions like acne, due to its potent antibacterial and antioxidant properties.

 - Promoting relaxation: Studies have found citrus essential oils that contain the same compounds as grapefruit oil (limonene) may help provide calming and anti-anxiety effects.

 Before we get started in learning how to make this homemade grapefruit oil – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-DIY Grapefruit Oil
+Homemade Grapefruit Oil

-Avoid the white under skin of citrus peel when making oil, as it will produce an acrid oil.
+Avoid the white under skin of the citrus peel when making this oil, as it will produce an acrid oil.
 Use a very sharp knife to carefully remove the outer peel of the grapefruit, avoiding the white under skin.
 You can also use citrus fruit peels like lemon, lime, orange or tangerine, and infuse them to make different citrus oils.
-Do not use the pulp (or fruit) of the grapefruit when making essential oil.
+Do not use the pulp (or fruit) of the grapefruit when making this oil.